BrettMahon/BladeRazor/README.md

 Blade for Razor - Dynamic Framework for ASP.NET Core
 ==================================================

-Blade for Razer is a framework for generating dynamic content for [ASP.NET Core](https://docs.microsoft.com/aspnet/core/).
-At it's core framework comprises  a set of *TagHelpers* to dynamically generate forms and other content based on objects supplied at runtime.
-Blade for Razer is compatible with existing [.Net Scaffolding](https://github.com/dotnet/scaffolding), [Bootstrap](https://getbootstrap.com/) and [EF Core](https://github.com/dotnet/efcore).
-It can be used for both Razor Pages projects and ASP.Net Core MVC projects.
+Blade for Razor is a framework for generating dynamic forms and other content for [ASP.NET Core](https://docs.microsoft.com/aspnet/core/).
+The base framework comprises  a set of *TagHelpers* to dynamically generate forms and other content based on objects supplied at runtime.
+Blade for Razor is compatible with existing [.Net Scaffolding](https://github.com/dotnet/scaffolding), [Bootstrap](https://getbootstrap.com/) and [EF Core](https://github.com/dotnet/efcore).
+It can be used for both [Razor Pages](https://docs.microsoft.com/en-us/aspnet/core/razor-pages) projects and [ASP.Net Core MVC](https://docs.microsoft.com/en-us/aspnet/core/mvc/overview) projects.

 ## Introduction

-In **Blade for Razer** you can write:
+In **Blade for Razor** you can write:
 ```html
 <form-index asp-for="Customers"></form-index>
 ```